Telmar acquires Helixa. Reach out to your Telmar rep for new and enhanced insights.

 In order to provide our services to you it may be necessary to transfer your personal data to a country that is different to the country in which we collected your personal data, and such country may not apply the same level of data protection.

-As we are a global enterprise, and part of the Telmar Group, Telmar may transfer your personal data to Telmar Group companies (see section 15, below) and our third party services providers.
+As we are a global enterprise, and part of the Telmar Group, Telmar may transfer your personal data to Telmar Group companies (see Section 17, below) and our third party services providers.
 To the extent required by applicable data protection law, any personal data that is transferred amongst Telmar Group companies shall be subject to an intra-group data transfer agreement (“IGDTA”) that applies the Standard Contractual Clauses approved by the European Commission, and the UK’s International Data Transfer Agreement and the International Data Transfer Addendum to the European Commission’s Standard Contractual Clauses.

 In addition to the IGDTA, Telmar performs transfer impact assessments (each a “TIA”) in respect of the transfer of personal data outside the European Economic Area to “third countries”.
 In this context, “third countries” are countries that the EU has not issued recognition of a country’s adequacy of its data protection laws to ensure that a data subject gains a similar level of protection that a person would receive under GDPR.
 The purpose of a TIA is to evaluate whether the legislation in the third country might prevent the non-EU Data importer of personal data from complying with GDPR requirements – especially regarding potential data access rights of intelligence agencies.
 A TIA requires a diligent assessment of all circumstances of the transfer in question, the laws and practices of the third country of destination and any relevant contractual, technical or organizational safeguards put in place.